 Meet Our Peer Mentors

-General Advising - you can make an appointment to meet with one of our peer mentors this summer, or drop in to learn how to get started with study abroad and hear about their experiences.
-If you still have questions or can't make a Study Abroad 101 session you can visit our office in 1118 H.J.
-Patterson Hall during business hours ( - - ) or reach out via email to firstname.lastname@example.org
+If you still have questions or can't make a Study Abroad 101 session, drop in to speak with a peer mentor to learn how to get started with study abroad and hear about their experiences.
+Visit our office in 1118 H.J.
+Patterson Hall during business hours (8:30 - 4:30 - Monday - Friday) or reach out via email to email@example.com

-Gabrielle is a freshman majoring in journalism and government and politics.
-She studied grand energy challenges on UMD’s Terrapin Takeoff trip in Berlin, Germany.
+Gabrielle is a junior double majoring in Journalism and Government and Politics.
+She studied grand energy challenges on UMD’s Terrapin Takeoff program in Berlin, Germany.
 While abroad, she enjoyed trying German food and experiencing German culture.
-On campus, she is involved with the Society of Professional Journalists, OMSE, and she has taken part in Terp Thon events.
+More recently, she traveled to Havana, Cuba to learn more about family law, public health, and the impacts of poverty.
+On campus, she is involved with the Society of Professional Journalists, OMSE, Delta Gamma, and Phi Alpha Delta.
 She enjoys doing volunteer work, traveling, and playing field hockey.

 Madeline is a peer mentor in Education Abroad Office.
 She studied abroad the fall semester of her freshman year in Rome,Italy.
 She is part of the class graduating in 2021, and is a psychology major on the pre-med track.
 Aside from traveling, her hobbies include singing and theater, as well as being an advocate for LGBTQ+ issues.